DTUMLOPS/PROJECT/reports/README.md

 >
 > Answer:

-We managed to train the model in the cloud, but, as explained in question 18, due to the low specs of this VM we ended up training with a member's PC .We are aware that there's GPU accelerated VMs as well, but the costs were too high and threatened to spend all the credits very quickly.
+We managed to train the model in the cloud, but, as explained in question 18, due to the low specs of this VM we ended up training with a member's PC.
+We are aware that there's GPU accelerated VMs as well, but the costs were too high and threatened to spend all the credits very quickly.

-We managed to do it by simply logging into the VM via SSH and using it as we would for any other PC.
+We managed to do it by simply logging into a deployed virtual machine in GCP via SSH and using it as we would for any other PC.
+This experience highlighted the importance of balancing cost and performance when selecting cloud resources for machine learning tasks.

 ## Deployment